This resources page is a list of free tools to help you start, run, and grow your own food blog.

 Canon 50mm f1.4 Lens – we’ve been rocking this lens for the past few years, and it hasn’t let us down.
 Even though it’s a prime lens (fixed focal length), it’s tack sharp, and is so versatile for food photography.

 Neewer Studio Lights – lighting is as important as the camera you are shooting with.
-If you’re looking for an inexpensive artificial lighting set up at a reasonable price, check these out.
-We use two of these lights for most of our shoots as we shoot only with artificial light.
+If you’re looking for inexpensive artificial lighting set up at a reasonable price, check these out.
+We used these two lights for several years and they served us well!

 Sandisk SD Memory Card 64GB – large memory cards are getting cheaper.
 We love this 64GB card because it processes images fast and can hold tons of content without running out of space.